-A little more about Holley – The Holley Manufacturing Company of Lakeville (Salisbury), Connecticut, produced pocket cutlery and related products, from 1844 until 1946.
+A little more about Holley – The Holley Manufacturing Company produced pocket cutlery and related products, from 1844 until 1946.
 Founded in 1844 by Alexander Hamilton Holley and George Merwin as Holley and Merwin, the Company claimed to be the oldest manufacturer of pocket cutlery in the United States.

 Well that’s pretty darn cool.
-I can confirm that the Salisbury Association does tout this as fact.
-Here’s one of their old knives.
+I can confirm that the Salisbury Association does tout this as fact at their history museum.